What actually happens to travelers here.

 SMMC and private clinics accept cash and major credit cards.
 US dollars are the official currency.
 Request itemized bills and medical reports.
 File claims with your insurer upon return.

-- ER visit (no admission): $200-500
+| ER visit | $200-500 |

-- Overnight hospital stay: $500-1200
+| Overnight hospital stay | $500-1200 |

 US dollars accepted everywhere.
 Healthcare costs are moderate-to-high by Caribbean standards.
 SMMC bills in Netherlands Antillean guilders but accepts USD.

-Secondary destination: Miami, USA or BogotΓ‘, Colombia
+Secondary destination: Miami, USA or Bogotá, Colombia

 Typical cost band: $15,000-50,000

-Common providers: Global Rescue, MedJet, International SOS β compare current quotes and policy terms before relying on any single provider.
+Common providers: Global Rescue, MedJet, International SOS

 Recommended

-- π‘ Hepatitis A
+- Hepatitis A

-- π‘ Hepatitis B
+- Hepatitis B

-- π‘ Typhoid
+- Typhoid

 No mandatory vaccinations for entry (unless arriving from a yellow fever endemic country).
-Dengue and Zika virus are present β use insect repellent.
+Dengue and Zika virus are present — use insect repellent.
 Ensure routine vaccinations are current.

-Tap water is safe to drink.
+Tap water: Safe to drink — Tap water is safe to drink.
 The island uses desalination plants to produce drinking water.
 Bottled water is also widely available.

 Food safety standards are generally good at hotels and restaurants.
 Fresh seafood is excellent.
 Exercise normal caution with street food and ensure seafood is properly cooked.